castroian/castroian.github.io/index.md

 I am an **applied data scientist** with a focus in education and policy.
 My background is in STEM education and law, and I graduated in 2021 with a B.S. in Microbial Biology and a B.A. in Media Studies, also from the University of California, Berkeley.

-I am currently looking for Summer 2022 internship roles in data science or data analytics.
+I am looking for Summer 2022 internship roles in data science or data analytics.
 If you think I'd be a good fit for your organization, you can reach out to me at **castro.ian@berkeley.edu** or through [Linkedin](https://www.linkedin.com/in/hans-k-castro/).

+---
 ## My background

 1. Accessibility in data and computer science education
-1. Information policy (First and Fourth Amendment)
+1. Information policy (First and Fourth Amendment) asdf

+Right now, at the D-Lab

+In the past, I have worked for the Internet Education Foundation

 ---

 ## Scholarship

 ### Selected Projects